sunilkjoseph/Mozilla-splash-page/README.md

 Feel free to explore the various sections, click on the further information links, and learn more about Mozilla and its contributions to the open web.

-## License
+## Source

-This project is licensed under the [MIT License](LICENSE), allowing you to use and modify the code for your own purposes.
-Please refer to the license file for more details.
+This webpage was created based on the information provided in the [Mozilla Developer Network's HTML Multimedia and Embedding guide](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding).

 ---